How to Make Edible Water Beads

 6. Rinse Water Beads

-Once the colours have been fully absorbed, use the sieve to rinse each batch of water beads under cold water in order to get rid of the excess food colouring.
+Once the colors have been fully absorbed, use the sieve to rinse each batch of water beads under cold water in order to get rid of the excess food coloring.
 Just to be sure, I even soaked each batch of water beads for a few minutes before rinsing them a second time.

 7. Play!

-As you can see below, the colours look super bright after the water beads are done soaking!
-But no matter how many times you rinse them, some of the colour will still bleed out a little during play—and that’s OK.
+As you can see below, the colors look super bright after the water beads are done soaking!
+But no matter how many times you rinse them, some of the color will still bleed out a little during play—and that’s OK.

 Container filled with colourful edible water beads.

-I even tried rinsing all of them under water together, and no matter how many times I did, the colours eventually got a little muddier during play.
+I even tried rinsing all of them under water together, and no matter how many times I did, the colors eventually got a little muddier during play.
 So don’t drive yourself too crazy!

 And anyway, this activity is really only meant to last one or two days at most (see below for instructions on storing them overnight).